A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA

-FGM was derived using the estimate sequence~\cite{refaao}.
-This flexible framework was adapted in~\cite{refaap} to also include AMGS.
-FISTA-CP (as well as FISTA when the objective is non-strongly convex) is identical in form to FGM, and can be viewed as an extension of FGM for composite objectives.
-However, the convergence analyses of FISTA-CP and FISTA do not appear to involve the estimate sequence.
-Consequently, new features of FGM cannot be directly incorporated into FISTA and FISTA-CP.
-For instance, both FGM and FISTA-CP lack a line-search procedure.
-Recently, Nesterov has proposed in~\cite{refaar} a line-search variant of FGM, albeit only for non-strongly convex objectives.
-Neither the derivation nor convergence analysis have been provided, but can be readily obtained using the estimate sequence framework.
-Similar efforts have been made to add fully adaptive (proper) line-search to FISTA.
-For the non-strongly convex case, a sophisticated extension was proposed in~\cite{refaau}, with a technical derivation based on the mathematical constructs of \cite{refaac}.
-However, through partial adoption of the estimate sequence, i.e., relating FISTA to ``constant step scheme I'' in~\cite{refaao} and AMGS, we have arrived at a similar but simpler proper line-search for FISTA~\cite{refaai}, but again only in the non-strongly convex scenario.
+FISTA (when the objective is non-strongly convex), FISTA-CP, and scAPG (when $f$ is strongly-convex) are identical in form to certain variants of FGM.
+Therefore, FISTA, FISTA-CP, and scAPG can be viewed as extensions of FGM for composite objectives.
+However, whereas FGM was derived using the estimate sequence~\cite{refaae}, FISTA, FISTA-CP (including the variant found in~\cite{refaan, refaao}), and scAPG were proposed without derivation.
+No details have been provided on how the update rules of each method were constructed, apart from their obvious validation in the corresponding convergence analysis.
+Consequently, new features of FGM cannot be directly incorporated into FISTA, FISTA-CP, and scAPG.
+For instance, Nesterov has proposed in \cite{refaaw} a line-search variant of FGM with an implicit derivation based on the estimate sequence, albeit only for non-strongly convex objectives.
+Had FISTA been derived in this way, a fully adaptive line-search variant of FISTA could simply be obtained from \cite{refaaw}.
+Instead, a sophisticated fully adaptive line-search extension was proposed in~\cite{refaax}, with a technical derivation based on the mathematical constructs of \cite{refaal}.
+On the other hand, through partial adoption of the estimate sequence, i.e., relating FISTA to the ``constant step scheme I'' variant of FGM in~\cite{refaae} and AMGS, we have arrived at a similar but simpler fully adaptive line-search scheme for FISTA~\cite{refaay}, but again only in the non-strongly convex scenario.

-In~\cite{refaah}, we have introduced the \emph{augmented estimate sequence} framework and used it to derive the Accelerated Conjugate Gradient Method (ACGM), which incorporates by design a fully adaptive line-search procedure.
+In~\cite{refaaz}, we have introduced the \emph{augmented estimate sequence} framework and used it to derive the Accelerated Composite Gradient Method (ACGM), which incorporates by design a fully adaptive line-search procedure.
 ACGM has the convergence guarantees of FGM, the best among primal first-order methods, while being as broadly applicable as AMGS.
-In addition, FISTA-CP and FISTA, along with proper line-search extensions in \cite{refaai} and \cite{refaau}, are particular cases of ACGM~\cite{refaah}.
+In addition, FISTA-CP and FISTA, along with the fully adaptive line-search extensions in \cite{refaax} and \cite{refaay}, are particular cases of ACGM~\cite{refaaz}.
 However, to accommodate infeasible start, we have imposed restrictions on the input parameters.
-Variants of FGM (e.g. ``constant step scheme III'' in~\cite{refaao}) exist that are guaranteed to converge only when the starting point is feasible, and thus do not correspond to any instance of ACGM.
+Algorithms such as the ``constant step scheme III'' variant of FGM~\cite{refaae} and scAPG~\cite{refaap} are guaranteed to converge only when the starting point is feasible, and thus do not correspond to any instance of ACGM in~\cite{refaaz}.